Skip to Content

 • Email

-The following are applications and application guides for the various land use policies and regulations overseen by staff in our Community Services department.
+The following are applications and application guides for the various land use policies and regulations overseen by staff in our Development & Engineering Services department.
 The guides are intended to help explain how applications are handled but are not a detailed review of the process.
-Please contact staff prior to making any formal application as they will be pleased to provide information and answer questions.
-By submitting an application, there is no guarantee that a proposal or amendment will ultimately be approved by the Regional Board.
+Please contact staff for a pre-application meeting prior to making a formal application as they will be pleased to provide information and answer questions.
+Simply submitting an application does not guarantee that a proposal or amendment will ultimately be approved by the Regional Board.

 Please note that professional reports are required to support some applications.